scline/docker-cacti/README.md

 tba

 # Known Issues/Fixes
-* ICMP monitoring is not reliable under docker, responces are all <1ms when remote servers are 200ms away.
+* ICMP monitoring is not reliable under docker, responses are all <1ms when remote servers are 200ms away.
+* Automatic data backups using the variable `BACKUP_TIME` does not work.
+I am not able to get the cronjob to properly run backup.sh :(

 # ToDo
 * Restore from backup